 - Transfer the pumpkin wedges to the serving platter, scatter crumbled goat cheese or feta on top if you want, a drizzle of olive oil, and serve.

-cut medium-large wedges as they tend to shrink quite a bit after baking.
-If using smaller pumpkins, you might consider cutting the whole pumpkin in only 4 pieces.
+Wedges: cut medium-large wedges as they tend to shrink quite a bit after baking.
+If using smaller pumpkins, you might consider cutting the whole pumpkin into only 4 pieces.

-Herbs: I used thyme and oregano but innovate with what you have at home.
+Herbs: I used thyme and oregano but it's a versatile recipe, so innovate with what you have at home.
 Sage goes very well and also rosemary if used sparingly.

 - Serving Size: ¼